mpvnet-player/mpv.net/docs/Manual.md

 **always**
 Window size is always remembered.

-#### --start-threshold=\<milliseconds\>

-Threshold in milliseconds to wait for libmpv returning the video resolution before the window is shown, otherwise default dimensions are used as defined by autofit and start-size.
-Default: 1500

 #### --minimum-aspect-ratio=\<float\>

 Minimum aspect ratio, if the AR is smaller than the defined value then